SergiyKochenko/IntroProgram/README.md

 ### Code

-The structure and the code of the project were based on Software Development CA1 by ATU Atlantic Technological University (Donigel).
+The structure and the code of the project were based on Software Development CA1 by ATU Atlantic Technological University (Donegal).

 Stack Overflow, Google, YouTube, and Slack were used intensively for research into code functionalities and problem-solving.